Siphalor/chef-rs/README.md

 Depending on the outcome, the ingredient will either contain 1.0 or 0.0.

+### `Shake`ing the bowl

+Shaking the bowl will spill all liquid ingredients out and let the biggest dry ingredients float up.

+So, it filters out the liquids and sorts the rest from top to bottom (the biggest ingredient will be on the top).

 ### `Examine`ing stuff

 You can `Examine` ingredients or mixing bowls, which will display their current status.